 Another helpful way to segment your emails is by behavior.
 Email marketing software with automation or “drip marketing” tools will help you do this much more easily.
 If a donor gave a big gift on #GivingTuesday, you don’t want to send them an email asking for another donation just a few days later, do you?
 Segmenting your lists and sending your year-end kick-off emails at strategic times can fend off the dreaded “donor fatigue” and help you see greater returns on your email efforts.

 Use Mightycause’s Supporters pages

 Did you know that you have a tool that will help you segment your email lists available right now?
 For free?
-Mightycause has given all nonprofits free access to our Advanced fundraising tools throughout the end of the year.
-That means you can start using our donor records by clicking Supporters on your nonprofit’s dashboard.
+Mightycause offers free trials of our advanced fundraising tools, including the Supporters CRM tool.

 With the Supporters CRM tools, you’ll be able to view and download a dashboard of all of your donors and people who’ve organized fundraisers for your nonprofit.

 When you click on your Supporter’s name, you pull up a detailed record of what they’ve done for you on Mightycause.
 You can see how much they’ve donated, how much fundraisers created on your behalf have raised, and personal information that will help you communicate with them.

 And where the Supporters tool comes in handy for email segmentation is with Custom Tags.
 You can add a tags to each Supporter record, such as “fundraiser” or “recurring donor.”
 Then, when you download a report of your Supporters, you’ll already have them segmented by tags!
 And you can easily uploaded your list into the email marketing tool of your choice.